-6 Environmental management plan
+5 Environmental management plan

-Provide an environmental management plan (EM plan) that includes the mitigation measures detailed in section 4 of the EIS.
-Its purpose is to state the proponent's environmental protection commitments in a way that allows them to be measured and audited.
+Provide an environmental management plan (EM plan) that includes all the mitigation measures detailed in the various sections of the EIS, and provides a framework for continuing management, monitoring programs, and addresses any provision for independent environmental auditing.
+It should state the proponent's environmental protection commitments in a way that allows them to be measured and audited.